ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

      - _Horizontal_: encodes average age
      - _Vertical_: encodes genre category
      - _Size_: encodes respondent count
-     - _Color_: indicates selected genre during interaction
+     - _Colour_: indicates selected genre during interaction
      - _Line_: indicates the overall average
      - _Text_: indicates genre label
 Justification: The point mark was chosen instead of bars since the average does not need to originate at zero and it supports effective encoding of count using size.
 The size channel is able to highlight genre popularity.
-Color serves a supporting aesthetic role, helping users visually track the selected genre.
+Colour serves a supporting aesthetic role, helping users visually track the selected genre.
 The use of the line was also important to serve as an anchor for the points, and to show how the values did not vary too much from the overall mean.
 Due to the points being far from the axis, the labels were removed and placed near their corresponding point.

 2) Histogram
 - Mark: Bar (mark_bar)
 - Channels:
      - _Horizontal_: binned age (5-year intervals)
      - _Vertical_: count per bin
-     - _Color_: matches dot plot to reflect selected genre
+     - _Colour_: matches dot plot to reflect selected genre
 Justification: A bar chart provides a clear, consistent representation of age distributions, and exploits the common scale to support comparison of bin heights.
 The consistent bin width enables easy identification of skew, peaks, and gaps.

 **Interactions and Interactivity**
 The visualization employs a mouseover interaction on the dot plot.
 When a genre is hovered over:
 - The histogram updates to reflect the age distribution for that genre.
 - The genre name updates dynamically in the histogram title.
-- The selected genre is highlighted using color, while others fade to gray.
+- The selected genre is highlighted using colour, while others fade to gray.

 This design avoids overwhelming the viewer with all 16 genres simultaneously and removes the need for a legend.
 Since there are the presence of genres with smaller counts (e.g. Latin), including tolerance in the interaction allows for easier selection.
 A tooltis is used for value lookup, providing exact average age and respondent count, supporting retrieval tasks.